omeka/plugin-StaticSiteExport/README.md

 After installing and configuring this plugin, click on "Static Site Export" in the navigation, and click the "Export static site" button.

-On this page you will configure the export. **Currently there are no configuration options.**
+On this page you will configure the export by entering a "Base URL", selecting a "Theme", and declaring whether to "Include private resources".

 After configuring the export, click the "Export static site" button.
 The new export will be the first in the list and will include the status of the export job.
 The